tr GAF vs Owens Corning Shingles | Tucson Roofer's Guide

 Real-World Impact: Wind and Installation

-The GAF StrikeZone is all about installation forgiveness.
-It gives roofers a wider margin for error, which often leads to a faster and more consistent install.
+The GAF StrikeZone is about forgiveness.
+It gives the crew more room to be off a hair, and that usually means a faster, more consistent install.

 Comparing Algae Resistance

-Those ugly black streaks on a roof?
-That’s blue-green algae, and it can completely ruin your home’s curb appeal.
-Both companies have tech to fight it, but their approaches are a bit different.
+See those black streaks running down a roof?
+That's blue-green algae, and it can wreck a home's curb appeal fast.
+Both companies fight it, just in different ways.

 Durability Against Impact Damage

-• Owens Corning: Offers several Class 4 options, most notably their Duration FLEX® and Duration STORM® lines.
-These shingles are made with a rubberizing polymer (SBS modified asphalt), making them more flexible and better at absorbing hail impact without cracking.
+• Owens Corning: Several Class 4 options, the standouts being Duration FLEX® and Duration STORM®.
+They're made with a rubberizing polymer (SBS modified asphalt), so they flex and soak up a hail hit instead of cracking.

-• GAF: Also has Class 4 shingles, like the Timberline® AS II.
-These are engineered for enhanced impact resistance but typically rely on a more rigid design to handle damage.
+• GAF: Has Class 4 shingles too, like the Timberline® AS II.
+They're built for impact, but they lean on a stiffer design to take the hit.

 Understanding Warranties and Certified Installers

-A shingle's promise is only as strong as the paper it's written on.
-When you're looking at GAF shingles vs Owens Corning, the warranty isn't just a piece of the puzzle—it's half the picture.
-The other half?
-The roofer installing them.
-Both brands offer a standard limited lifetime warranty, but the real protection comes from their enhanced, system-wide plans.
+A warranty is only as good as the paper it's printed on.
+With GAF shingles vs Owens Corning, the warranty isn't one piece of the puzzle.
+It's half of it.
+The other half is who's nailing it down.
+Both brands hand you a standard limited lifetime warranty, but the coverage that actually protects you is the enhanced, whole-system kind.

 A certified roofing installer carefully nailing a shingle onto a new roof, with branding visible on their shirt.